 After reading about people using raw milk fasts to treat different diseases, I became interested in what the experience of living only on raw milk and water would be like.
 Being active and fit I was not worried about what would happen.
 But I must admit there were other reasons why I was interested.

-Some of the patients I consult about their nutrition needs might benefit from the benefits of raw milk, but I always like to try things out before I suggest things to others.
+Some of the people I consult about their nutrition needs might benefit from the benefits of raw milk, but I always like to try things out before I suggest things to others.

 So, there I was sharing my ideas with the farmer (James Nors) where I get our raw milk (NorsRawMilk.com) and he mentioned he would be interested in how it would work with me and offered to help supply me with the extra milk I needed, if I would start now.
 Well how could I turn down the idea now.